topherbullock/garden-runc-release/docs/rootless-containers.md

 ## Known Limitations

 * There is currently no support for resource limiting
-* Rootless containers do not have any networking (but will do relatively soon)
+* Rootless containers do not have any networking (but will do relatively [soon](https://www.pivotaltracker.com/story/show/14111013))
 * `gdn` cannot currently run as _any_ non-root user, it must be run as the `rootless` user
-* You can only map 1 user into the container
+* You can only map 1 user into the container ((for now)[https://www.pivotaltracker.com/story/show/130628237])
 * Probably lots of other things as well

 ## Special Thanks